thanos-io/thanos/docs/components/query.md

                                  https://tools.ietf.org/html/rfc4366#section-3.1
       --grpc-client-dns-server-name
                                  For stores that are DNS, use the dns name as the server name for connection.
-Needed when proxying through nginx, and only applicable if using the secure flag
+Only applicable if using the secure flag
       --web.route-prefix=""      Prefix for API and UI endpoints.
 This allows thanos UI to be served on a sub-path.
 This option is analogous to --web.route-prefix of